NCOF is located on 27 acres of productive open space preserved forever as conservation land by the townspeople of Natick in April, 2009.

 Bicycle Rack: A safe, prominent place to park bikes encourages visitors to pedal over to the Farm.

 Composting: Compost is our most important farm product.
 We compost all of our vegetable scraps and animal manures to in order to naturally enrich our soil.
-After thirty years of composting, the fertility of the Farm’s soil is amazing!
+After 45 years of composting, the fertility of the Farm’s soil is amazing!

 Cleaning Products & Paper Goods: We clean our facilities with natural and organic cleaners.
 We use 100% post-consumer, recycled paper in our offices.
 We use recycled, recyclable, and/or renewable plates, cutlery, and cups for our events.
 These are easy things to do at home, too.

-Composting Toilet: The Farm’s new composting toilet drastically reduces the amount of human waste that the farm sends into the sewer system.
+Composting Toilet: The Farm’s composting toilet drastically reduces the amount of human waste that the farm sends into the sewer system.

 Local Labor: By hiring locally, the Farm increases local employment and skill levels, as well as the buying power of the community.
 It also reduces commute times, saving gas.